Roy Grace series: Reception

 The Roy Grace novels have been critically acclaimed for their realism and depth of the characters.
 The author draws heavily from real police procedures using first-hand accounts, which lend authenticity and depth.
 The books have enjoyed widespread popularity, ranking on bestseller lists and building a strong fanbase.

 The series has won 21 Sunday Times Best-Sellers and sold 23 million copies worldwide.

 Adaptations

+Theatre

+Several of the Grace novels have been adapted for the stage by Shaun McKenna: The Perfect Murder (2014 and 2016), Dead Simple (2015), Not Dead Enough (2017), Looking Good Dead (2021), Wish You Were Dead (2023) and Picture You Dead (2025).
+Across the productions, Grace has been played by Steven Miller, Thomas Howes, Gray O'Brien, Benjamin Wilkin, Shane Richie, Bill Ward, Harry Long, and George Rainsford.

+Television

-The Roy Grace series has been adapted into a television series titled 'Grace (TV series)'.
-Starring John Simm as the character, the series first aired in 2021 on ITV.
+The books have been adapted into a television series titled Grace.
+Starring John Simm as the superintendent, the series first aired in 2021 on ITV.
 It captures the essence of the books, focusing on Grace's investigative methods and personal life.
 The series has been well-received for its adaptation of the source material and strong performances, particularly by Simm.